 On April 13, 2012, the Company entered into an "Amended Joint Membership Interest Purchase Agreement" with Amarant to amend the parties' December 2, 2011 "Joint Membership Interest Purchase Agreement."
 On June 15, 2012, the Company conditionally agreed to a revised schedule of debt repayment through August 30, 2012.
-The revised schedule provides the Company to receive; a) 20% of net proceeds of funds raised by Alluvia or Amarant or their affiliates with a ceiling of \$3,250,000 (which includes additional compensation) from any source; b) a \$250,000 payment, and c) an additional \$200,000 payment to the company.
-Also, the Company agreed to conditionally waive its right of first refusal with respect to transfer of GGV shares as part of this revision, but these conditions were not met and the Company has advised that the purported assignment to Alluvia is invalid.
 As one provision of the amended sale closed on December 2, 2011, the Company was to receive certain shares or ownership of Amarant, amounting to 533,856 shares of Amarant.
 These shares were received in July 2012.
 No value has been recorded for these shares for the following reasons; a) there is currently no active trading market to value these shares except the "Mangold List" in Sweden, b) we do not have access to the financials of Amarant to aid in calculating a value, and c) these shares received present a small minority ownership of Amarant.
 Amarant and Alluvia remain in default of certain material provisions of this sale agreement.

 On November 28, 2012, the Company and Amarant (the "Parties") entered into an Amended Joint Membership Interest Purchase Agreement (the "Amendment"), which again restructured the terms of the Joint Interest Membership Interest Purchase Agreement (the "MIPA"), dated December 2, 2011, among the Company, Amarant, and the other parties signatory thereto and amended on April 13, 2012 ("Amended MIPA").
-Pursuant to the MIPA and all of its amendments the Parties agree that as of November 28, 2012 Amarant owes \$3,275,000 to the Company.
-Interest accrues at 12% per annum.

 On August 6, 2013, the Company received a Partial Final Award and injunctions in its favor.
-See Legal Proceedings and Subsequent Events below.